 Building Biologist Michael Schwaebe comments, “when we choose to have an energy device to remedy something we know that’s wrong with us, what happens is that we often delay taking a proactive move to mitigate our exposure so our exposure continues and ultimately the biology is affected at some point.“

-WiFi In Schools Gives Off 3 Times As Much Radiation As Cell Towers
+WiFi Radiation In Schools 3 Times Worse Than Cell Towers

 For me by far the worst aspect of the health effects of EMFs is what it’s doing to our kids.